 Squamous cell carcinoma (SCC)

 Squamous cell carcinoma (SCC) is a malignant tumor derived from the epithelium of the oral mucosa (cells that line the oral cavity).5

-Squamous cell carcinoma associated with the tonsils have a high risk of metastasis6 and frequently invade bone.
-The most common site of metastasis is to the retropharyngeal lymph nodes.4
+Squamous cell carcinoma associated with the tonsils has a high risk of metastasis6 and frequently invade bone.
+The most common site of metastasis is the retropharyngeal lymph nodes.4

 Oral fibrosarcomas (FSA)